A great way to replace a missing tooth

 - Desire to improve one's smile

 - Worn teeth

-What is a Porcelain Bridge?
+What is a Ceramic Bridge?

 A bridge is a non-removable (fixed) appliance that is typically attached to the teeth on each side of the space where there is a missing tooth or to dental implants.
 The missing tooth or multiple teeth are replaced by an artificial tooth (pontic) which is attached in the middle of the bridge.
 The teeth on either side of the space (abutments) are prepared for crowns and an impression is made of the prepared area.
-This impression is used to create a porcelain bridge in our dental laboratory.
+This impression is used to create a ceramic bridge in our dental laboratory.
 The bridge is then cemented onto the prepared surface of the teeth, effectively creating the appearance of a "new" tooth.
 The illustration created by WebMD shows how this procedure is accomplished.

-The Benefits of Porcelain Bridge
+The Benefits of a Ceramic Bridge

 Unlike a partial denture, a fixed bridge is not removable.
 It is stable in the mouth and functions like natural teeth.
 By filling the space where there is a missing tooth and stopping the movement of other teeth, a fixed bridge is an excellent investment.
 It provides increased chewing efficiency, helps avoid possible bite or TMJ problems, and can be highly esthetic.

 For information on how to care for your new ceramic bridge, click here .